WANdisco/livedata-migrator-scripting/status/README.md

 # LiveData Migrator Status E-mail Script

 This script will poll LiveData Migrator status and send it via e-mail.

-To recieve a daily update of the status of LiveData Migrator configure this script to run once a day via a cron job.
+To recieve a daily update of the status of LiveData Migrator configure this script to run once a day via a cron job, this allows a user to recieve a daily update on the status of their migrations without having to log onto the system.

+This is particularly useful if a number of migrations are in the RUNNING state and users are waiting for them to switch into the LIVE state.
+The users also do not need to have access to LiveData Migrator to be informed of the status system of the system, this saves LiveData Migrator administrators having to answer internal users questions on the state of their Migrations.

 **Usage:**